gebes/there/.github/README.md

 </p>
 <p align="center">
 <font size="4px">
-⚡️ Robust Web Framework to build Go Services with ease ⚡️
+<b>There</b> is a robust and minimalistic Web Framework that helps you to build fabulous services with GoLang in no time!
 </font>
 </p>
 <p align="center">